 Artists Holly Forrest and Catherine J. Herbert.

-Holly Forrest’s paintings are now online on our new virtual art show page!
+Holly Forrest’s paintings are online on our virtual art show page!

-The exhibit will run through March 31, with a reception on Saturday, February 29, from 1 – 3 pm.
+The exhibit ran through March 31, with a reception on Saturday, February 29, from 1 – 3 pm.

 Holly Forrest is an accomplished watercolor artist from Southern Lancaster County, Pennsylvania.
 Greatly influenced by the art of Philadelphia, she earned her BFA at Moore College of Art and Design there.
 Currently, she draws from the abundant beauty and nature of her vibrant home life for her inspiration.
-She is a featured artist in the Watercolor Addicts Gallery and a part of the International Watercolor Society.
+She is a part of the International Watercolor Society.
 Holly and her husband live on a farmstead with their ten children, two dogs, two cats, some sheep, pigs, and chickens.

 Catherine J. Herbert

 The nature of things, how it all intertwines, the wonder of it all.
 This is what I strive to accomplish with my artwork.
 When I see a tree I’ve grown up with or look into the eyes of an animal, I want to express it in my artwork.
 I have always felt close to nature and animals.
 Horseback riding or walking in the woods accompanied by my dog has given me countless opportunities to study nature in all her glory and develop an appreciation for it.

 Growing up near the Hudson River, the St. Lawrence River and now living near the Susquehanna River, I am able to witness wonderful sites to express later in my artwork.
 I think that is why I have always been drawn to the Hudson River School style of painting.
 Artists like Jenness Cortez and Sam Savitt really inspired me to draw at a young age as well.